waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Johto Journey: Gem's Log

 ## Strategic Plan: Obtain Starter Pokémon
-1. Locate Professor Elm's Lab.
-2. Choose a starter Pokémon and nickname it.
+1. Choose a starter Pokémon and nickname it.
+(In Progress: Cyndaquil received)
-3. Obtain the Pokédex.
+2. Obtain the Pokédex.
-4. Visit Mr. Pokémon as requested by Professor Elm.
+3. Visit Mr. Pokémon as requested by Professor Elm.
-5. Begin the journey west to Route 29.
+4. Begin the journey west to Route 29.

 ## Tile Mechanics
 ### Global